John-Kingham/birds-beasts-fishes/README.md

 #### Multiple User High Scores

-- The user is able to enter a username so that the game can record different high scores for different users.
-This allows players to compete against one another on the same machine, which isn't currently possible.
+- The game asks users for a username so it can record different high scores for different users.
+This allows players to compete against other players on the same machine, which isn't currently possible.
-- This is a relatively simple feature that is a good candidate for the next development iteration.
+- This is a high priority feature that would be a good candidate for the next development iteration.

 ## Data Model

-The program uses a `Game` class to manage the state of the game, with instance variables for the word to guess, the masked word (showing which letters are hidden) and the player's previous guesses.
+The program uses a `Game` class to manage the state of the game. `Game` objects have instance variables for the word to guess, the masked word (showing which letters are hidden) and the player's previous guesses.

 `Game` has the following methods to enable the user interface to interact with and change the state of the game:

-- `.make_guess()` - makes a new guess and returns whether the guess was correct
+- `.make_guess()` - updates the game's status based on the user's guess and returns whether the guess was correct
 - `.is_over()` - returns whether the game is over
 - `.final_score()` - returns the game's final score